 Preserve your fresh rhubarb with these spectacular rhubarb jam canning recipes.
 You'll be able to enjoy these tart red stalks all year long!

-Whether you've been enjoying spring rhubarb for years or you've just been given an excess of rhubarb by a well-meaning neighbor, you may find yourself wondering what the heck you can do with your newfound wealth of rhubarb stalks.
+Whether you've been enjoying spring rhubarb for years or a well-meaning neighbor has just given you an excess of rhubarb, you may find yourself wondering what the heck you can do with your newfound wealth of rhubarb stalks.

 What is rhubarb, exactly?
 It's a vegetable, technically, though some call it a fruit because in the culinary world, it's typically used in the same culinary processes as fruit.